 I use buttermilk in so many recipes, especially in baking, but it really shines in this delicious, yet oh so easy pie.
 But, if you aren’t a buttermilk lover, don’t fret, this pie doesn’t taste like buttermilk.
 Buttermilk pie has a tender, tangy texture that just works perfectly in a good, flaky pie crust.

 Buttermilk pie can have so many variations, add pecans to the top, drizzle with a bit of blackberry syrup when serving.
-But honestly, there is just nothing better than a slice of buttermilk pie and a cup of coffee or a glass of sweet tea.
+But honestly, there is just nothing better than a slice of this pie and a cup of coffee or a glass of sweet tea.

 This pie makes a great addition to the holiday dessert buffet with its light, comforting taste.